FilipRudy/WordleClone/README.md

 ## Description

-This project is a C++ implementation of the classic word-guessing game, designed for command-line interfaces.
+This university project is a C++ implementation of the classic word-guessing game, designed for command-line interfaces.
 Test your vocabulary skills by guessing the secret word within a limited number of attempts.
 ## Installation

 * Clone the repository